Rohit-RA-2020/open-coder/README.md

   - 🔌 **MCP Server Settings**: Manage connected servers and refresh tools
   - ⚙️  **Configuration**: Update API key, base URL, and model settings

+- **`/index`** - Index the current codebase for semantic search:
+  - 📂 Recursively discovers all code files in the current directory
+  - 📝 Breaks files into chunks of 100 lines with 10 line overlap
+  - 🤖 Generates AI summaries with code descriptions and pseudo code
+  - 🔢 Creates vector embeddings from summaries
+  - 💾 Stores in Qdrant vector database for semantic search
+  - 🔍 Enables powerful code search capabilities

 - **`@`** - Open the interactive file browser to select and reference files in your messages

 ### Basic File Operations